 Which Of These Largest Lakes In The World Is Going To Be Your First Pick?

 So, what are you waiting for?
 Pack your swimsuit, and take a dip or a boat ride in one of these massive lakes.
-Travel from the world’s biggest lake—Caspian Sea, that spreads across the continents of Europe and Asia to the Great Slave Lake in North America to check out some of the biggest water sources on Earth.
-If you think we have missed out something that should be in this list of the largest lakes in the world, let us know in the comments below.
+Travel from the world’s biggest lake—the Caspian Sea, which spreads across the continents of Europe and Asia to the Great Slave Lake in North America to check out some of the biggest water sources on Earth.
+If you think we have missed out on something that should be on this list of the largest lakes in the world, let us know in the comments below.